atlanta-android-club/Code-Of-Conduct/README.md

 - age
 - religion

-### As someone who is part of this Slack, you agree that:
+### As someone who is part of AAC, you agree that:

 * We are collectively and individually committed to safety and inclusivity.
-* We have zero tolerance for abuse, harassment, or discrimination.
+* We have zero tolerance for abuse, harassment (see our [Anti-Harassment Policy](anti-harrasment-policy.md)), or discrimination.
 * We respect people’s boundaries and identities.
 * We refrain from using language that can be considered oppressive (systemically or otherwise), eg. sexist, racist, homophobic, transphobic, ableist, classist, etc. - this includes (but is not limited to) various slurs.
 * We avoid using offensive topics as a form of humor.